I-webdev/I-webdev/README.md

--Hello, my name is temitayo (you can call me Isaiah if Temitayo is difficult for you to pronounce).
+- Hello, my name is temitayo (you can call me Isaiah if Temitayo is difficult for you to pronounce).
 - I’m currently on a journey of learning how to build responsive and attractive webpages.
 - I’m looking to collaborate on any project that has to do with HTML,CSS, JAVASCRIPT,JQUERY, and NODEJS for now
 - You can simply reach out to me on idowutemitayoisaiah@gmail.com by mail.